 The newest Apple Watch can run with you up to 6 hours on a full charge, the most basic Garmin goes 20 hours.

-So if you’re pushing for that first 5 plus hour marathon it won’t cut it between the time getting to the start, etc.
+So if you’re pushing for that first 5 plus hour marathon it won’t cut it between the time getting to the start, etc. The only exception to this is the Apple watch ultra which can last up to 36 hours on standard smartwatch mode and 12 hours on GPS mode.

-Mapping and Navigation – Winner Garmin
+Garmin vs Apple Watch: Mapping and Navigation (Winner – Garmin)

 For those running new routes or who have a tendency to get turned around during a run, the navigational features on Garmin watches will make sure you stay on course and return home safely.